michaelcrnls/michaelcrnls/README.md

 * Flutter/Dart
 * Project/Program management

+* I am actually thinking of progressing to AR in flutter

 - 💞️ I’m looking to collaborate on outstanding projects with my current company and outstanding Tech companies.

 - 📫 How to reach me will be through my